proxyserver2023/97-things-every-programmer-should-know-notes/README.md

 guarantee that the new code will be better—or even as good as—the previous attempt.
 I have seen and been a part of several failed restructuring attempts.
 It wasn’t pretty, but it was human.

-#7.
-Beware the Share - Udi Dahan
+## 7. Beware the Share - Udi Dahan

-####Summary : Try to reduce the Dependecy.
+**Summary** Try to reduce the Dependecy.

-Something Critical in Software Development <br/>
+Something Critical in Software Development **Context**
-** Context **

 The Libraries of Shared Code I created tied the shoelaces of each foot to the other.
 Steps by one business domain could not be made without first synchronizing with the other.
 Maintenance costs in those independent functions used to be negligible, but the common library required an order of magnitude more testing.

 While I’d decreased the absolute number of lines of code in the system, I had increased the number of dependencies.
 The context of these dependencies is critical—had they been localized, the sharing may have been justified and had some positive value.
 When these dependencies aren’t held in check, their tendrils entangle the larger concerns of the system, even though the code itself looks just fine
 These mistakes are insidious in that, at their core, they sound like a good idea.
 When applied in the right context, these techniques are valuable.

-In the wrong
-context, they increase cost rather than value.
+In the wrong context, they increase cost rather than value.
 When coming into an existing codebase with no knowledge of where the various parts will be used, I’m much more careful these days about what is shared.
 Beware the share.

-####Check your context.
-Only then, proceed.
+**Check your context.
+Only then, proceed**

-#8.
-The BoyScout Rule - Robert C Martin [Uncle bob]
+## 8. The BoyScout Rule - Robert C Martin [Uncle bob]

-"Always leave the campground clearer than you found it" - The Boy Scout
+**"Always leave the campground clearer than you found it"** - The Boy Scout

 If you find a mess on the ground, you clean it up regardless of who might have made it.
 You intentionally improve the environment for the next group of campers.
 What if we followed a similar rule in our code: “Always check a module in cleaner than when you checked it out”?

 Regardless of who the original author was, what if we always made some effort, no matter how small, to improve the module?
 What would be the result?

 1. you might simply improve the name of the variable
 2. split one long function into two smaller functions
 3. might break a **Circular Dependency**, or add an interface to **decouple policy** from detail.

-#9.
-Check Your Code First Before Looking to blame others - Allan Kelly
+## 9. Check Your Code First Before Looking to blame others - Allan Kelly

-Developers-All of us!- often have trouble believing our own code is broken.

-it is just som improbable that, for once, it must be the compiler that's broken.
+Developers-All of us!- often have trouble believing our own code is broken. it is just som improbable that, for once, it must be the compiler that's broken.

 To Find out your hidden problem